fabiolucasc/Python-estudios/README.md

-# Hi, I'm Fabio Lucas! 👋
+# 👋 Hi, I'm Fabio Lucas

-💻 IT Support | Data Operations | 🐍 Currently learning Python
+💻 IT Support | Data Operations | Python Learner

 📍 Madrid, Spain

+---

 ## About me

-I'm passionate about technology and continuous learning.
-Currently focused on developing my programming skills with Python while expanding my knowledge in IT Support and Data Operations.
+I'm an operations professional with experience in IT Support, incident management and data operations.
+Currently expanding my technical skills in Python while building practical projects and strengthening my knowledge of technology.

+---

 ## Currently learning

-- Python
+- 🐍 Python
+- 🌐 Networking
-- Git & GitHub
+- 🔧 Git & GitHub

-- Networking
+---

+## Goals

-- Building projects with Python
+- Build practical Python projects
+- Continue growing in IT Support
+- Develop a strong portfolio on GitHub

+---

-## Contact
+## Connect with me

-- LinkedIn:  (linkedin.com/in/fabiolucasc)
+💼 LinkedIn: linkedin.com/in/fabiolucasc